apache/datafusion/docs/source/library-user-guide/custom-table-providers.md

 This:

 1. Gets the users from the database
-2. Constructs the individual arrays
+2. Constructs the individual output arrays (columns)
 3. Returns a `MemoryStream` of a single `RecordBatch` with the arrays

 I.e. returns the "physical" data.
 For other examples, refer to the [`CsvExec`][csv] and [`ParquetExec`][parquet] for more complex implementations.

-With the `ExecutionPlan` implemented, we can now return to the `scan` method of the `TableProvider`.
+With the `ExecutionPlan` implemented, we can now implement the `scan` method of the `TableProvider`.

 #### Scan Revisited